sunface/rust-by-practice/en/src/pattern-match/patterns.md

 }

 fn main() {
-    // fill in the blank to let p match the second arm let p = Point { x: __, y: __ };
+    // Fill in the blank to let p match the second arm let p = Point { x: __, y: __ };

     match p {
         Point { x, y: 0 } => println!("On the x axis at {}", x),
-        // second arm
+        // Second arm
         Point { x: 0..=5, y: y@ (10 | 20 | 30) } => println!("On the y axis at {}", y),
         Point { x, y } => println!("On neither axis: ({}, {})", x, y),
     }